 Monckton recalled that when Burrell asked how they would get through security Diana said, “I’m going to tell the chief inspector that we’re going to bury a pet in the garden.
 Only you, I, and Rosa will know it’s a baby.”

 Diana’s close pal remembered that they had an emotional ceremony before burying the baby and then Diana gave her a key to the garden, which remains in Monckton’s possession to this day.
-Monckton described what the Princess of Wales did as “an extraordinary thing.”
+Monckton described what the princess did as “an extraordinary thing.”

 Following the loss of her baby, Monckton and Lawson had another child, Domenica, and named Princess Diana her godmother.

 A body was found on the grounds of Kensington Palace in recent years

 In September 2020, the Daily Mail reported that human remains were found at Kensington Palace.
 Those remains though were pulled from a pond and are of an adult female who was falsely identified initially as missing artist Endellion Lycett Green.
 However, Green was actually found alive.

 “My sister Endellion is alive, safe, and well,” her brother John Lycett Green said.
 “Thank you all for the support and love you showed for Delli and her family.
 RIP to the soul that was found in Kensington Round Pond on Saturday morning.”